Wilfred De'Ath

 Wilfred De'Ath (/diˈɑːt/; 28 July 1937 – 19 February 2020) was a British author and journalist who worked for the BBC as a radio producer in the 1960s and 1970s and wrote a column in The Oldie.

 Early life

 De'Ath grew up in Elstree, Hertfordshire, England, in a mixed German–British family as his mother was German.
 De'Ath said his German heritage was a problem during and after World War II.
 He was educated at Queen Elizabeth's, Barnet, and Oriel College, Oxford.
-Between 1963 and 1977, he was married and had two children.
+Between 1963 and 1977, he was married and had two children, Emma and Charles.
 He lived in Oxford.

 BBC career

 De'Ath started working for BBC Radio as a producer in 1960 after his graduation.
 During this period, he produced and interviewed public figures such as Auberon Waugh, Judi Dench, John Wells, Caryl Churchill and Daphne du Maurier.
 In 1965, he interviewed John Lennon.
 As the producer of Midweek in 1964, he arranged for the broadcast of "The Maurice Cole Quarter of an Hour Show" – the first radio appearance of Kenny Everett.
 In the filmed biography of Everett – Best Possible Taste: The Kenny Everett Story — the part of De'Ath was played by actor James Wilby.
 In the 1960s, De'Ath also produced Teen Scene for BBC Radio and worked with Jimmy Savile.

 In the 1970s, he reported on the counterculture for the BBC Radio 4.
 He first investigated it in London districts like Notting Hill, presenting it as an American import.
 He then went to San Francisco, home of the Hippie movement, and then finally returned to Britain to report on experiments in communal living.